Bionicle: Quest for Mata Nui

-Bionicle: Quest for Mata Nui is an upcoming fan-made action role-playing video game created by CrainyCreations.
+Bionicle: Quest for Mata Nui is a fan-made action role-playing video game created by CrainyCreations.
 Based on The Lego Group's Bionicle line of constructible action figures, it is an open world action role-playing game and a reimagining of the 2001 Bionicle story.
 In the game the player controls the Toa, elementally-powered warriors who set out to free Mata Nui and its inhabitants from the evil Makuta, who have corrupted the native Rahi animals.
-A trailer was released on April 20, 2020, with gameplay and combat trailers released in the following days.
+A trailer was released in April 2020, with gameplay and combat trailers released in the following days.
 The trailers have been received positively by critics, who have praised the gameplay and visuals.

 Gameplay and story

 Bionicle: Quest for Mata Nui is an open world action role-playing game.
 It is being developed in the StarCraft II engine.
 Combat consists of various types of melee attacks and elemental attacks; additional abilities come from Kanohi masks, which can be toggled between at will.
 Progression in the game comes from collecting Kanohi masks, which grant the player new abilities and open up new parts of the game world to explore, as well as in collecting disks, which allow the player to upgrade abilities.
 The game was planned to have multiplayer with up to six players, matching the total number of playable Toa.
 According to Crainy, the implementation would have been similar to multiplayer mods for The Elder Scrolls V: Skyrim, where each player is treated equally in regards to story.
 However, in a post on Discord on May 20, Crainy announced the feature would not be available at launch.

-The game's story will follow the 2001 Bionicle story arc where the six Toa, elemental warriors, set to free the island of Mata Nui from the control of the evil Makuta, who is controlling the island's wildlife, known as Rahi.
+The game's story will follow the 2001 Bionicle story arc where the six Toa, elemental warriors, set to free the island of Mata Nui from the control of the evil Makuta, who is controlling the island's wildlife, known as the Rahi.